NoahAmsel/NoahAmsel.github.io/NOAH_TODOs.md

 add months to bibtex

+add pictures to all the papers, or at least many of them

 Don't forget to chance the color and fonts and stuff change the style of coauthors when they have hyperlinks. don't want them to outshine me

 venue tags text color. make sure it looks good in both light and dark mode, and see if we can distinguish those venues which have clickable links.
-(I removed that distinction)
+(I removed that distinction) using a query like in `selected_papers.liquid`, figure out how to automatically color papers by type (arxiv vs journal vs inproceedings, etc)?

+also figure out how to add subject matter tags to the publications possibly make an attribute called tags that is a comma separated list and then display the list of tags below the paper somewhere. ensure that the "type to filter" search bar can make use of those

+go back to all the linked things (linkedin, scholar, github etc.) and make sure they are updated

 Add links to this, MAD, and say I also work with CCM at Flatiron https://cs.nyu.edu/theory-group/.